 In November 2021 the Book Journeys Project received the FutureBook Sustainability Award.
 We were thrilled that our collaborative work was recognised in this way, and proud to be shortlisted alongside several other IPG members, whose work on sustainability has inspired us all.

 Next steps for the Sustainability Taskforce include gathering feedback from publishers and our partners in printing, distribution and retail, and a second phase of research focused on two areas: how books are handled at the end of their life and end-consumers’ journeys.

 We are also starting work on a toolkit that will help businesses in their overall quest to be net zero by 2040.
-We plan to share this with members in early 2022.
+We plan to share this with members in summer 2022.